 Lymphatic Self Care: Boosting Your Body's Ability to Heal Itself

 As massage therapists, we spend our days caring for others and often arrive home too tired to take care of ourselves.
-What if there was a simple self-care protocol that you could do in 15 minutes, while you lay in bed at night, one that was relaxing as well as healing?
+What if there was a simple self-care protocol that you could do in 15 minutes, while you lay in bed at night, one that was relaxing.
 Lymph drainage is just such a therapy.
 The majority of lymph nodes are located on the front of the body, making them easy to reach.
 It's gentle work, so it doesn't strain over-tired hands and you can cleanse the main lymph nodes in just 15 minutes, which is plausible at the end of a long workday.
 The results are relaxation, detoxification and healing on many levels.
 I use this self-care sequence myself and have taught it to both clients and colleagues.

 The Effects of Lymph Drainage